 Here’s how to make carrot juice in a blender: no juicer needed!
 It’s easy to whip up this delicious, nutrient filled drink at home.

 Are you into juicing?
 Here’s one of the best juices you can add on the daily: carrot juice!
 It’s full of nutrients and it tastes fantastic.
 Instead of drinking soda, why not sip on this glowing orange beauty?
 This carrot juice recipe results in juice with a beautiful fresh flavor.
 It’s got natural sweetness from oranges and apples, and a little tang from lemon.
-Even better, you don’t even need a juicer to make it!
-Though you can use one if you have it.
+Even better, you don’t even need a juicer!
 Make up a big batch of carrot juice and you can drink off of it all week.
-Here’s what to do!
+Here’s how to make this healthy drink!

 Benefits of carrot juice: why drink it?